tangerinemarigold/types_of_stalkers_and_qualities_of_incels/README.md

 * Mullen’s research suggests that professionals should focus not on the stalkers as criminals but as vulnerable, distressed individuals whose behaviors reflect, at least in part, the influence of a __serious underlying mental disorder.__ The most important step in the management of stalkers is to see them as individuals in need of psychological help.

 !["all stalkers have personality disorders"](https://github.com/tangerinemarigold/types_of_stalkers/blob/main/Screenshot%202023-05-08%20at%207.40.58%20AM.png)

+# What are Incels
+## Qualities of Incels

+Source: ChatGPT-4

+Social Isolation: Many self-identified incels report feeling alienated or isolated from mainstream society.
+This can stem from various factors such as social anxiety, depression, or difficulties in social interaction.

+Sexual Frustration: The central tenet of being an incel is the inability to engage in romantic or sexual relationships, often leading to a high degree of frustration.

+Resentment or Misogyny: Some incels express anger, resentment, or even hatred towards women, blaming them for their perceived rejection.
+It's important to note, however, that not all incels harbor these feelings.

+Self-Deprecation: Incels often have low self-esteem and may use self-deprecating language.
+They may feel unattractive or undesirable and believe this to be the reason for their lack of romantic or sexual success.

+Online Engagement: Incels are often characterized by their engagement in online communities.
+These forums can foster an echo chamber effect, reinforcing negative beliefs and attitudes.

+Black-and-White Thinking: Some incels tend to view society, and particularly sexual and romantic relationships, in a binary, black-and-white manner, dividing men into categories such as "Chads" (attractive, successful men) and "incels" or "betas" (unsuccessful, unattractive men).

+Victim Mentality: Some incels perceive themselves as victims of societal norms, particularly those related to attractiveness and romantic success.
+They may feel that they are unfairly disadvantaged in dating or sexual relationships.

+Entitlement: Some incels may feel entitled to sexual or romantic attention, leading to frustration when these expectations are not met.